 Marriage: Cheri (Herman) Daniels (1997-present and May 20, 1978-1994, divorced)

 Children: Margaret, Meredith, Melissa and Meagan

 Education: Princeton University, B.A., 1971; Georgetown University, J.D., 1979

-He is known for being fiscally responsible, balancing Indiana's budget in his first term, cutting expenditures wherever possible and having a surplus over multiple years.
+He is known for being fiscally responsible, balancing Indiana’s budget in his first term as governor, cutting expenditures wherever possible and having a surplus over multiple years.

 1971-1976 - Serves as aide and later adviser to Indianapolis Mayor Richard Lugar.